 Why you can’t always stop it.

 Bruxism, or constant teeth grinding, is a condition that develops from one of many potential underlying issues.
 For instance, if your teeth are crooked, then your jaw might have to struggle to get comfortable.
 As it compensates, your jaw muscles can force your teeth strongly against each other.
 Whatever the cause, you may not be able to consciously stop grinding your teeth without appropriate dental treatment.
+That treatment might be as simple as making a special grinding appliance that you wear at night or something more involved such as bruxism veneers.

 Why teeth grinding hurts your jaws.